linzhi2013/bold_identification/README.md

       -b {PhantomJS,Firefox,Chrome}
                             browser to be used [PhantomJS]
-      -t <int>              the time to wait for a query [60] -r <int>              Maximum submission time for a sequence, useful for handling TimeOutException.
+      -t <int>              the time to wait for a query [60] -t2 <int>             the extra time to wait for ITS or Plant query [10] -r <int>              Maximum submission time for a sequence, useful for handling TimeOutException.
 [4]
-      -c                    continuous mode, jump over the ones already in "-o" file, will resubmit all the remained.
-[False] -D                    debug mode output [False]
+      -c                    continuous mode, jump over the ones already in "-o" file, will resubmit all the remained. use "-cc" to also jump over the ones in "*.NoBoldMatchError.fasta" file.
+[False]
+      -D                    debug mode output [False]
       -H                    No graphical window mode, possibly not work for "-b Firefox", has no effect on "-b PhantomJS".
-[False]
+[False] --version             show program's version number and exit

 ## 4 Problems